Ask a Prepper

 Related: The IRS Is After You!
 Here’s What You Need to Do Next

 He always insisted on keeping copies of everything that mattered: IDs, insurance papers, medical records.
-He had a waterproof container for the physical copies and a secure cloud account for digital ones.
+He had a waterproof container for the physical copies and even a secure cloud account for digital ones later on.
 “You’ll thank me when chaos comes knocking,” he’d say with that knowing grin.

 And he was right.
 When the dust settles and claims need filing, those papers make all the difference.
 They can be the line between getting help and being stuck.
 That’s how I learned it from him – through patience and a little laugh at the absurdity of it all.